trussworks/Engineering-Playbook/incident-response/overview.md

 * Team members go back and take their appropriate actions, and start the loop over again in 15-20 minutes.

-In general, you do not want to repeat this loop in less than 15 minutes, otherwise your team members will be too busy checking in to actually do what they need to.
+In general, you do not want to repeat this loop in more often than once every 15 minutes, otherwise your team members will be too busy checking in to actually do what they need to.
 Repeating less often means that the situation can change too much between check-ins, which is bad for the incident commander's situational awareness.

 If the incident is resolved, it's usually a good idea to wait an additional 15 minutes before you disband the response team, just to